abagaria/abagaria.github.io/index.md

 I am a <a href="https://cs.brown.edu/" target="_blank">Computer Science</a> PhD student at Brown University working with <a href="http://cs.brown.edu/people/gdk/" target="_blank">George Konidaris</a>.
 I am a part of the <a href="http://irl.cs.brown.edu/"> Intelligent Robot Lab (IRL) </a> and the Brown <a href="http://bigai.cs.brown.edu/">BigAI</a> initiative.
 I was an intern in David Silver's RL team at <a href="https://www.deepmind.com/">DeepMind</a>, London in Summer 2022 where I was mentored by <a href="https://schaul.site44.com/">Tom Schaul</a>.

-I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general purpose robots that can learn from raw sensorimotor data.
-I believe that the ability to discover representations that permit decision making over various timescales is a hallmark of intelligence and will allow AI agents to solve hard problems in harsh environments.
-As a result, I am currently working on solving the skill discovery problem - how can agents automatically break down complex problems into simpler sub-problems by simply interacting with their environment?
+I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general purpose agents that can learn from raw sensorimotor data.
+Currently, I am focussed on the problems of exploration and skill discovery.

 I graduated from <a href="https://www.hmc.edu/">Harvey Mudd College</a> in 2016, where I was part of the <a href="https://www.lair.hmc.edu">Lab for Autonomous and Intelligent Robotics (LAIR)</a> and was advised by Professor Chris Clark.
 I then worked at Apple in Cupertino, CA for 2 years as part of the Multitouch Algorithms team under the leadership of Nicole Wells and <a href="https://en.wikipedia.org/wiki/FingerWorks">Wayne Westerman</a>.

 ### __News__
+* **May 2023**: Our paper on count-based exploration has been accepted for an oral at ICML!
 * **Apr 2023**: Our paper on Proto-goal RL has been accepted at IJCAI 2023 -- looking forward to Macau!
 * **Feb 2023**: After an amazing internship with Tom at Deepmind, we have published my internship paper to <a href="https://arxiv.org/abs/2302.04693v1">arxiv</a>.
 * **March 2022**: I accepted an internship position at Deepmind, London for the upcoming summer under the mentorship of <a href="https://schaul.site44.com/">Tom Schaul</a>.